Glybuzole

 Glybuzole is a hypoglycaemic medicine, mainly used to treat diabetes mellitus type 2.
 It is an oral antidiabetic drug (OAD), when administered in the right dose it will help bring the blood glycose level down by stimulating the insulin production.
 Similar medicines are glimepiride, glipizide, glibenclamide, gliclazide, and gliquidone.

 Structure

-The molecular formula of glybuzole is C12H15N3O2S2.
+The molecular formula for glybuzole is C12H15N3O2S2.
 It is also known as desaglybuzole or gludiase.
 The systematic name is N-(5-tert-butyl-1,3,4-thiadiazol-2-yl)benzenesulfonamide.
 It consists of a benzene ring connected to sulfonamide.
 The nitrogen-atom of the sulfonamide is bound to a thiadiazole.
 In this thiadiazole two nitrogen-atoms and one sulfur-atom are present.
 The thiadiazole is bound to a tert-butyl group.

 Mechanism of action

 Glybuzole has an anti-hyperglycaemic activity.
 Glybuzole is a sulfonylurea and can therefore lower the blood glucose levels.
 Sulfonylureas can bind to receptors at β-pancreatic cells which are specific for sulfonylurea binding.
 When a sulfonylurea binds to its receptor, the ATP-dependent channels for K+ ions will be blocked.
 Therefore, the flow of K+ ions into the β-pancreatic cell will stop and the cell membrane becomes depolarized.
 As a result, calcium ions will flow into the cell and that will then cause the contraction of actomyosin filaments which are responsible for the exocytosis of insulin.
 Finally, the increased secretion of insulin can then lead to a decrease in the blood glucose level.